-Never miss a visit from a prospect that is genuinely ready to buy at a premium and lose the deal to a competitor!
+Never miss a visit from a prospect that is genuinely ready to buy.

 The vast majority of your visitors will leave your website without doing anything at all.
 That means you’ve wasted time, money, and energy getting users to your website — only for them to say “Thanks, but no thanks.”
-Lets not let the big one getaway.
+We can’t let a big one get away.

 Contrary to popular belief buyers want to hear from sellers and they want to hear from them early.
 In fact, 82% of buyers accept meetings with sellers.
 These buyers want to meet sellers early in the buying process.